microsoft/PowerToys/src/modules/previewpane/README.md

 ## Preview Pane

 Preview Pane is an existing feature in the File Explorer which shows a lightweight, rich, read-only preview of the file's contents in the view's reading pane.
 To enable it, you just click the View tab in the ribbon and then click `Preview Pane`.
-Figure 1 shows an example of Markdown and Svg files previews in File Explorer with PowerToys.
+Below is an example of Markdown and Svg files previews in File Explorer with PowerToys.

 ![PowerToys Preview Pane Demo](../../../doc/images/preview_pane/demo.gif)